 Most people don’t regularly clean their nail clippers and also share them casually with friends and or family.
 Similar to razors, this could be a dangerous habit because sharing items that could come into contact with another person’s blood is one way to spread harmful viruses and bacteria.
 Plus, you never know what someone else touched before they touched your nail clippers.
 They could unknowingly spread germs that get others sick or even cause a fungal infection.
 Learn what the color of your nails says about your health.

 Swapping germs from one armpit to another is as easy as borrowing someone’s antiperspirant.
 Deodorants, however, are less risky when it comes to sharing because they usually have an alcohol base.
 The alcohol makes your skin acidic and less attractive to bacteria, according to Mayo Clinic.
 Antiperspirants are another story since they typically have aluminum which exclusively blocks sweat pores, not bacteria.
-Your antiperspirant is one of the 22 germiest things you’ll find in your home.
+Your antiperspirant is also one of the germiest things you’ll find in your home.

 Hand sanitizer has become part of our everyday lives amid the COVID-19 pandemic.
 While using hand sanitizer is encouraged, sharing hand sanitizer should be avoided.
 If people are handing a bottle of hand sanitizer to one another, there’s a chance viruses and bacteria could spread.
 Sure, your hands are sanitized, but the bottle won’t be unless you take measures to properly sanitize it after each person uses it.
 If you are going to share hand sanitizer with someone, have them hold their hands out and drop the sanitizer into their hands—don’t hand them the bottle.
-You’ll also want to think twice about leaving hand sanitizer in your car.

 - Kristine Arthur, MD, internist at Memorial Care Orange Coast Medical Center in Fountain Valley, California